qianqianqi28/ca-outlier/README.md

 # Correspondence analysis: handling cell-wise outliers via the reconstitution algorithm
-This project is for Correspondence analysis: handling cell-wise outliers via the reconstitution algorithm.
+This project is for Correspondence analysis: Handling cell-wise outliers via the reconstitution algorithm.

 ## Configuration instructions
 The project structure distinguishes three kinds of folders: